 Topic Description:Topic A: Central American Drug Conflict

 Thousands of the residents of Central American nations have fled the region’s skyrocketing drug-related violence.
 It’s estimated in the last few years alone that around 10% of the Northern Triangle region’s residents have left – most of them for the United States.
 The costs are not only limited to the hundreds of millions of dollars in extortion money and billions of dollars in lost business but also the countless innocent lives lost in the crossfire.
 The Central American drug conflict requires an across-the-board approach to curbing violence, re-settling drug violence refugees, educating future generations, rebuilding opportunity and apprehending and imprisoning those responsible for the conflict.

-Topic B: Famine in Eastern Africa and Yemen
+Topic B: Food Insecurity in Eastern Africa and Yemen

 Bio: Hey SPECPOL!
 My name is Gabriela and I'm a rising junior in the Woodrow Wilson School of Public and International Affairs with a certificate (minor) in French Language and Culture.
 I'm originally from Porto Alegre, Brazil and I've been doing MUN for almost seven years now.
 This year, I am the captain of Princeton's MUN travel team.
 I've also been working on learning how to feed myself, and my specialties are popcorn, brigadeiro (essentially a ball of Nutella with sprinkles), and take-out sushi.
 Feel free to reach out to me if you have any questions or concerns!